ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-best-save.md

 ## Description

-This strategy turns off the hours where the price difference is largest compared to the next hour that is on.
-The idea is that the power you are not using when the switch is turned off, will be used immediately when the switch is turned on (during the first hour).
+This strategy turns off power if money can be saved by postponing the consumption, that is if the price is lower later.
+The idea is that the power you are not using when the switch is turned off, will be used immediately when the switch is turned on (during the first period).
 This would fit well for turning off a water heater or another thermostat controlled heater.

 ::: danger 70°C
 Be aware that the norwegian [FHI](https://www.fhi.no/nettpub/legionellaveilederen/) recommends that the temperature in the water heater is at least 70°C.
 :::

-The picture at the bottom of the page, under [Integration with MagicMirror](#integration-with-magicmirror), illustrates this by the purple strokes, taking the price from the top of the price curve to the level of the first hour after the save-period.
+The picture at the bottom of the page, under [Integration with MagicMirror](#integration-with-magicmirror), illustrates this by the purple strokes, taking the price from the top of the price curve to the level of the first period after the save-period.